KunKid-cmd/Service-Mesh-with-HashiCorp-Consul/Readme.md

 ## 2. Create a terraform.tfvars

-Inside terraform/ directory, create a file named terraform.tfvars with this you aws details:
+Inside the terraform/ directory, create a file named terraform.tfvars with your AWS details:
 ```
 aws_region = "YOUR_AWS_REGION"
 aws_access_key_id = "YOUR_AWS_ACCESS_KEY"